Hours Of Work and Overtime

 Wisconsin's overtime law applies to most employment in the State.
 The law also provides for various exemptions, usually based upon occupation.

 For more information on the topic of exceptions see DWD 274.04, Wisconsin Administrative Code.

 The overtime law does not apply to most non-profit organizations.
-The overtime law does apply, however, to those employees who work in retail stores, restaurants or hotels, even if employed by non-profit organizations.
+The overtime law does apply, however, to those employees who work in certain establishments, such as restaurants or hotels, even if employed by non-profit organizations.